simonesilvestroni/m2m-website/_posts/2021-07-02-co-production-funky-bacterium-antiquity.md

 ### Production

-- Written and mixed by Gerald Duchene
+Written and mixed by Gerald Duchene.
-- Produced by Gerald Duchene and Simone Silvestroni
+Produced by Gerald Duchene and Simone Silvestroni.
-- Mastered By Chris Pavey
+Mastered By Chris Pavey.

+---

 {: .small }
 &copy; 2021 Gerald Duchene